AlHogarty/CI_PP1_SP/README.md

 ## Testing

 ### HTML Validation
 The W3C Markup Validation Service was used to validate the HTML of the website.
 All pages pass with 0 errors.
-All pages but contact.html pass with 0 errors and 0 warnings.
 <details><summary>Home</summary>
 <img src="docs/validation/validation-html-home.png">
 </details>